Our pearl couscous salad is a healthy Mediterranean recipe with Israeli couscous, fresh veggies, feta, and chickpeas.

 Instructions

-- Make the dressing by whisking together 3 tablespoons extra virgin olive oil, 2 tablespoons fresh lemon juice, 1 tablespoon mustard, 1 tablespoon maple syrup, 1 small garlic clove, 1 teaspoon ground cumin, ¾ teaspoon salt, and ⅛ teaspoon black pepper.
-Pour over salad.
+- Make Dressing โ Whisk 3 tablespoons extra virgin olive oil, 2 tablespoons lemon juice, 1 tablespoon Dijon mustard, 1 tablespoon maple syrup, 1 clove garlic, ยพ teaspoon salt, 1 teaspoon cumin, and pepper.
+Pour over the salad and toss to combine.

 Notes